mtreanor/csc470-fall2023/assignments/final.md

 Be sure to spend time on this.
 The document should be approximately "2-3 pages", and you should **include it in a README.md file in your your project directory named 'final'**.

+You should see your design document when you go to:

+  *http://github.com/<your github username>/csc470-fall2023/assignments/final*

 ## Check ins each class (20%)
 Each class I will check in with you and assess your progress on your project.
 Note that these assessments are worth 20% of your grade!